raphCode/master-thesis-muzero/introduction.typ

 !pl's loss is the other's gain.

 !mz also only works in !pinf !gs.
-The term means that the !g does not hide any information from the !pl making a decision, he is perfectly informed about all previous events.
+The term means that the !g does not hide any !i from the !pl making a decision, he is perfectly informed about all previous events.
-In chess, for example, the current !s of the board provides this information.
+In chess, for example, the current !s of the board provides this !i.
-On the other hand, in card !gs such as poker, information about other !pls' hands is hidden.
+On the other hand, in card !gs such as poker, !i about other !pls' hands is hidden.

 Finally, the !algo has high computational requirements, which results in long training times.